 If emergency power can be essential in supporting critical functions on a surface ship, it clearly has even greater importance on a submarine.

 We have designed and supplied a combination of battery packages with associated chargers for submarines that supply emergency power to lighting and communications in the event of a loss of main power.

-For surface ships we have designed and supplied a range of valve-regulated lead acid battery boxes which affords a secure means of housing batteries which are used to back up the ship’s main and other supplies.
+For surface ships we have designed and supplied an extensive range of battery boxes.
+These afford a secure means of housing the valve-regulated lead acid batteries, used to back up the ship’s main and other supplies.

 In addition to these main systems Gresham manufactures a wide range of individual support equipment including: